What does “omatase” mean in Japanese?

 - boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
 This is used mainly by boys and young males.

-- ni – に : a case particle used to say to whom an action is directed.
-In the example, this is used after “boku” to say to whom the action described by “it ta” is directed.
+- ni – に : a case particle used to say in which direction an action goes.
+In the example, this is used after “boku” to say to whom she said.

 - it – 言っ (いっ) : one conjugation of the verb, “iu”, which means ‘to say’, ‘to tell’, ‘to speak’, or such in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 This is a typical usage of “omatase”.
 In this example, it works to mean ‘sorry to have kept you waiting’ in Japanese.
-Japanese people do not often appreciate for someone’s patience in this kind of situation, but express apology for being late.
+When we want to express apology or appreciation in Japanese to someone who has been waiting for us, this word is a very good option.

 Summary

-In this blog post, I’ve explained the definition and meanings of “omatase” in detail based on its original expression.
+In this blog post, I’ve explained the definition and meanings of “omatase” in detail based on its grammatical components.
 And also, I’ve explained how to use it through the example sentence.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.